A Recipe for Climate Disaster

 The term landslide actually has two meanings.
 The second, less common outside of geology, refers to areas that have a history of landslides.
 Those past landslides reshape the slope, making it more susceptible to landslides in the future.
 One feature, called the toe, which marks the end point of a landslide’s moving material, has researchers concerned.
 Over time, the toe can act as a sort of cork, helping stabilize the rest of the slope.
 But in places such as the Arizona Landslide in coastal southern Oregon, the toe is exposed to the ocean.
 And the fear is that, as sea-level rise increases, these exposed toes “become increasingly susceptible to increased total erosion through combination of sea level and storms,” Jonathan Allan, a coastal geomorphologist at the Oregon Department of Geology and Mineral Industries, told me.
 Rising seas might grind the toe down, making it more likely to fail, and reduce the area’s stability, making future landslides more likely.

-Rain, wildfire, and sea levels can on their own increase the risk of landslides, but all of these factors can compound..
+Rain, wildfire, and sea levels can on their own increase the risk of landslides, but all of these factors can compound.
 A wildfire could break out on an ocean-facing slide in a region that is also experiencing increased precipitation.
 And landslides simply aren’t as well understood as other natural phenomena, which is why researchers are now scrambling to better study them.

 “We did not have until very recently ways of mapping landslides,” said Guzzetti, noting that the lack of landslide data stands in marked contrast to the global network of seismometers for monitoring earthquakes and floods.
 Landslides can be relatively small, too, so absent a fatality or property damage, many go unremarked.
 This is why, in addition to investing in satellite imaging, NASA, for example, has launched Landslide Reporter, which is designed to crowdsource landslide data.
 If you see a landslide, say something.